shibatch/tlfloat/CODE_OF_CONDUCT.md

 though individuals are also free-riding.
 This is due to the limitations of how our guidelines work.
-The basic stance of our guidelines is to request uniformly the same content regardless of whether the participant belongs to a company or not.
+The basic stance of our guidelines is to request uniformly the same content regardless of whether the member belongs to a company or not.
 This is because confusion arises in the definition of the terms if we try to distinguish between companies and individuals.
-If individual participants are asked to donate to the project, they would effectively be excluded from participating in the project.
-Thus, what individual participants can do to deter free-riding is to call out to their friends not to free-ride, which is practically nothing.
+If members participating as individuals were asked to donate to the project, they would effectively be excluded from participating in the project.
+Thus, all that a member participating as an individual can do to deter free-riding is to call out to their friends not to free-ride, which is effectively the same as doing nothing.
 If donations were collected from individual users in a thin and broad base, the total amount could be large.
 However, it would be too costly to track the amount of each individual user's donation, and it would be difficult to establish a practical mechanism for this purpose.

 You might also wonder whether educational and research institutions are also included in the scope of free-ride deterrence.
-It is public scrutiny that determines how well free-ride deterrence works.
+It is ultimately public scrutiny that determines whether the objectives of the guidelines are being followed.
+Also, the project has its own policy and philosophy independent of this.
 Educational and research institutions are generally believed to support OSS operations directly or indirectly by the nature of their work.
 Thus, it can be assumed that whether they are taking specific actions to deter free-riding is not an issue.
 In reality, however, in many cases, even educational and research institutions do not support OSS operations in their work content.
 Some institutions clearly disregard their contribution to OSS projects.
 In such cases, free-riding should be considered a problem even for educational and research institutions.
 I hope that the status of support for OSS by educational and research institutions, including indirect ones, will become visible.

 There is another reason why companies should pay for the maintenance of OSS.
 Public goods such as flood control and public road